 After an arrest, many people feel hopeless, especially after blowing a high number on a breathalyzer.
 But there is still hope.

 At Lockett Law, P.A., we have handled countless DUI cases and understand the best way to defend them to the benefit of our clients.
-For more help with your case, please contact our firm to schedule a free consultation with a Fleming Island Criminal Defense Lawyer.
+For more help with your case, please call our firm to schedule a free consultation with a Fleming Island Criminal Defense Lawyer.